minprog/programming-2/40 Workshops/10 Workshop 1/20 Exercises.md

 	1.0

 Note that you only need to execute the import command once after you start IDLE;
-however you will need to execute it agin if you restart the shell, as restarting resets everything back to how it was when you opened IDLE.
+however you will need to execute it again if you restart the shell, as restarting resets everything back to how it was when you opened IDLE.
 Don't worry too much about this right now; we'll cover it more in depth soon!